Learning Outcomes

 A commercial buyer exchanges contracts under the SCPC for a retail unit.
 The property is damaged by fire before completion.

-Answer: Under the SCPC, risk passes to the buyer at exchange.
+Under the SCPC, risk passes to the buyer at exchange.
 The buyer is responsible for insuring the property from exchange and must complete the purchase even if the property is damaged, unless the contract provides otherwise.
+If a special condition obliges the seller to maintain insurance, any pre-completion claim proceeds must be paid to the buyer or assigned, and dual insurance reductions give rise to a price adjustment.

 Exam Warning